MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_04_MFAConditionalAccessandAADIdentityProtection.md

 8. Start **Internet Explorer**, click the cog wheel icon in the toolbar, in the drop-down menu, click **Safety** and then click **InPrivate Browsing**.

-9. In the InPrivate Internet Explorer window, navigate to the ToR Browser Project at [**https://www.torproject.org/projects/torbrowser.html.en**](https://www.torproject.org/projects/torbrowser.html.en).
+9. In the InPrivate Internet Explorer window, navigate to the ToR Browser Project at **https://www.torproject.org/projects/torbrowser.html.en**.

 10. Download and install the Windows version of the ToR Browser with the default settings.

-11. Once the installation completes, start the ToR Browser, use the **Connect** option on the initial page, and browse to the Application Access Panel at [**https://myapps.microsoft.com**](https://myapps.microsoft.com).
+11. Once the installation completes, start the ToR Browser, use the **Connect** option on the initial page, and browse to the Application Access Panel at **https://myapps.microsoft.com**.

 12. When prompted, attempt to sign in with the **aaduser3** account.

     >**Note**: You will be presented with the message **Your sign-in was blocked**.
 This is expected, since this account is not configured with multi-factor authentication, which is required due to increased sign-in risk associated with the use of ToR Browser.

-13. Use the **Sign out and sign in with a different account option** to sign in as **aaduser1** account you created and configured for multi-factor authentication earlier in this lab.
+13. Use the **Sign out and sign in with a different account option** or select the back arrow to sign in as **aaduser1** account you created and configured for multi-factor authentication earlier in this lab.

     >**Note**: This time, you will be presented with the **Suspicious activity detected** message.
 Again, this is expected, since this account is configured with multi-factor authentiation.
 Considering the increased sign-in risk associated with the use of ToR Browser, you will have to use multi-factor authentication.